General information about the tree:

 It grows in a variety of soils, both acidic and those low in fertility, mainly in humid lowlands.
 Altitude is between 0 - 1,600 m.
 In Kenya it also does well in drier areas like Kitui and Isiolo.
 Agro-ecological zones III - VI.

 Propagation and Tree Management

-- Apiculture: The golden flowers are attractive to bees, hence an important honey plant.
+- Apiculture: The flowers attract honeybees (Apis spp.), hence it is an important species for honey production.

 Pests and Diseases

 Cercosporidium gliricidiasis, causes small, light brown, rounded spots with dark borders and is widely recorded.
 Other diseases include Sirosporium gliricidiae, which is associated with poor-growing trees, on which attacks can often result in moderate defoliation; Cladosporium sp., which caused defoliation in Costa Rica; and scab, Sphaceloma spp., which is manifested as brown lesions on the petioles and stems, has been found in Honduras.
 Of significant interest is the fact that it is resistant to the psyllid Heteropsylla cubana, which has caused serious devastation toLeucaena leucocephala.